aakers24/THM/Paths/SOC1/SOC1.md

     * Processes Running - `ps`

+#### Linux Filesystems

+* Since the early '90s Linux has used the EXT (Extended) file system.
+The first successful version was ext2.
+In 2001 ext3 was created and added journaling.
+In 2006 ext4 was created and is an improved ext3 which added more capacity and better performance.
+You can upgrade through the versions and ext4 can be mounted as ext3 if needed. ext4 is the current default fs for most Linux distributions.

+* ext4 uses a unit called Blocks which is a group of sectors.
+The number of sectors must be an integral (integer) power of 2.
+Blocks are grouped into Block Groups.
+(From what I can tell the Block--rather a level of abstraction of many of them--is the functional equivalent of the FAT in the Windows FSs)

+* Index Nodes known is inodes store all the metadata about files.
+The inode table is a linear array of inodes.

+* ext4 fs splits the fs into a series of block groups and tries hard to keep files in the same block which reduces seek times.

+* ext4 supports Extended Attributes which are similar to ADS in windows.
+Check documentation in regards to very large EAs as I thought I saw something about going beyond the size restrictions when I was reading through it.

 #### Forensics

 * Persistence Mechanisms - Ways for a program to remain/run on a system after a reboot.